dog being served his food bowl

 Bottom line: Skip the fad.
 Feed the facts.
 Choose a grain-inclusive, vet-formulated diet for your dog’s long-term health and happiness.

-Choosing the right food for your dog can feel like a monumental task.
-Every aisle is packed with options, and advertising campaigns often push us toward the latest trend.
+Remember when gluten-free everything swept the human diet scene?
+Well, a similar wave hit the pet food world, ushering in the era of grain-free dry dog food.
+It was marketed as a more “natural” or “ancestral” diet, appealing to our desire to give our pets the best without fully understanding the underlying science.
 For years, the grain-free movement has dominated the pet food conversation, leaving many well-meaning dog owners wondering if grains are the enemy of canine health.
 For many pups, however, grain-inclusive dog food isn’t just good, it’s often better.

 As a devoted dog owner, you want to make informed decisions, not just follow fads.
-You’re here because you want to understand the real differences between grain-inclusive and grain-free diets, cut through the noise, and ultimately, give your furry companion the best possible nutrition.
+This guide will help you understand the real differences between grain-inclusive and grain-free diets, cut through the noise, and ultimately, give your furry companion the best possible nutrition.
 Let’s dive in.

 grain free dog food heart disease

 The grain-free trend gained immense popularity by playing on a common misconception: that dogs are essentially wolves and, therefore, shouldn’t consume grains.
-The narrative suggested that grains were “fillers” or common allergens, leading to digestive issues, skin problems, and a host of other ailments.
+The narrative suggested that grains were “fillers” or common allergens, leading to digestive issues with sensitive stomachs or skin problems.
 Pet food companies capitalized on this, creating a vast market for grain-free kibbles, wet foods, and treats.

 The messaging was powerful and persuasive, leading many to believe that eliminating grains was a surefire way to improve their dog’s health.
 While well-intentioned and fueled by love for our pets, it often lacked a solid scientific foundation.